|

 but nowhere else in the world!
 We return to Yell late in the afternoon

-and then on to Mainland, where we overnight at the Sumburgh Hotel.
+and then on to Mainland, where we overnight at Sumburgh Hotel.

 DAY 4 Tuesday